Query-Based Selection of Optimal Candidates under the Mallows Model: Introduction

-We focus on the asymptotic behavior ($N \to \infty$) of the solution of the problem as there are usually many candidates for every position (Often, it is common to have more than $500$ candidates applying for one academic position).
 For a Mallows distribution parametrized by $\theta>0$, the case $\theta >1$ corresponds to a decreasing trend in the quality of candidates while the case $0 < \theta < 1$ corresponds to an increasing trend in the quality of candidates.
-The case $\theta=1$ corresponds to a uniform distribution.

-In our Genie-query model, we are provided with $s-1$ ($s \ge 1$) opportunities to query a Genie whether the current candidate is the best or not.
+The case $\theta=1$ corresponds to the uniform distribution.
+In our query-based model, we are provided with $s-1$ ($s \ge 1$) opportunities to query an expert whether the current candidate is the best or not.
 If the best candidate is not identified after these queries we are still allowed to make a final selection without querying experts.
-In terms of the optimal probability of winning and the optimal strategy, the Genie model with $s-1$ queries is equivalent to the Dowry problem with $s$ selections, since (i) they both have in total a maximum budget of $s$ selections; (ii.1) if a selected candidate presented as the $i^{\text{th}}$ selection, where $1 \le i \le s-1$, is the globally best candidate then in the Genie model we accept this candidate and stop our search.
-In the Dowry model we select, save, and move on since we still have at least one selection left, which will not influence the result as we already picked the best candidate; (ii.2) if the $s^{\text{th}}$ selection is the best candidate, the two models are equivalent as we will save the selected candidate in both models; (iii.1) if a candidate at the $i^{\text{th}}$ selection time, where $1 \le i \le s-1$, is not the globally best candidate then in the Genie-based model we will be informed about this fact and will continue the search while in the Dowry model we will not have this information available but will still continue since there is at least one selection left; (iii.2) if a selected candidate at the $s^{\text{th}}$ selection point is not the best, then under both models we will save the candidate and terminate.
+In terms of the optimal probability of winning and the optimal strategy, the query-based model with $s-1$ queries is equivalent to the Dowry problem with $s$ selections, since (i) they both have in total a maximum budget of $s$ selections; (ii.1) if a selected candidate presented as the $i^{\text{th}}$ selection, where $1 \le i \le s-1$, is the globally best candidate then in the query-based model we accept this candidate and stop our search.
+In the Dowry model we select, save, and move on since we still have at least one selection left, which will not influence the result as we already picked the best candidate; (ii.2) if the $s^{\text{th}}$ selection is the best candidate, the two models are equivalent as we will save the selected candidate in both models; (iii.1) if a candidate at the $i^{\text{th}}$ selection time, where $1 \le i \le s-1$, is not the globally best candidate then in the query-based model we will be informed about this fact and will continue the search while in the Dowry model we will not have this information available but will still continue since there is at least one selection left; (iii.2) if a selected candidate at the $s^{\text{th}}$ selection point is not the best, then under both models we will save the candidate and terminate.